Classic Poker Draw

 Trading the Cards

 As soon as betting is over after a deal of cards, each player (except of those who folded, of course) in turn can trade from one up to five cards for the new ones.
 The number of cards that can be traded may be limited to three or four cards in some play rooms.
-The players do not have to trade their cards if they like their hand or pretend a stronger combination.
+The players do not have to trade their cards if they like their hand or try to pretend a strong hand.

 The betting continues with the player who opened the bets.
 Again, he or she can bet or check and is followed by other players who can raise if they like.
 The betting is over as soon as the last bet or raise is confirmed by the last of the remaining players.